Xceptance/xlt-documentation/content/en/load-testing/Advanced/080-ci-cd.md

 First, check the version of Jenkins you are using.
 The XLT plug-in requires v1.642.3 or later.

-The Jenkins plugin is free to clone or download on <a href="https://github.com/Xceptance/XLT-jenkins-plugin" target="_blank">Github</a>.
-If you do not want to build it yourself, the latest prebuilt artifacts can be downloaded from <a href="https://search.maven.org/artifact/com.xceptance/xlt-jenkins-plugin" target="_blank">Maven Central</a>.
+The Jenkins plugin is free to clone or download on [Github](https://github.com/Xceptance/XLT-jenkins-plugin).
+If you do not want to build it yourself, the latest prebuilt artifacts can be downloaded from [Maven Central](https://search.maven.org/artifact/com.xceptance/xlt-jenkins-plugin).

 To install the XLT plug-in into Jenkins, simply copy the plug-in file `<xlt>/tools/xlt-jenkins-plugin-X.X.X/xlt-jenkins-plugin.hpi` to the `plugins`sub-directory of your Jenkins installation.
 Restart Jenkins for the plug-in to be picked up.